Jon-Audi/Jaxi-Taxi/home/jon/jaxi-taxi/README.md

 That's it!
 The script handles everything except the ESP32 setup below.

 ### ✨ Updating the Application
 To update the application to the latest version, you can simply run the same installation command again.
-The script will automatically fetch the newest code from GitHub, clear the application cache, and rebuild the app for you.
+The script will automatically fetch the newest code from GitHub, **clear all caches**, and rebuild the app for you.
 Your local `.env` file will not be affected.

 ---